Resources for prospective students

 I'm generally interested in the intersection of systems and formal methods (especially compilers, hardware, and verification), as well as topics around programmer productivity, tools, visualizations, and user interfaces.

-There's a brief summary of my current projects on my home page and a more detailed overview on the SYSTEMF research page.
+There's a brief summary of my past research on my home page, and more recent information on my lab's research page.

 Q&A